birabittoh/turi/README.md

-# DisTube Example
+# Turi

-DisTube v5 example music bot with command handler

-**Dependencies maybe outdated.
-You should update them yourself!**
+A simple music bot for Discord.